-On Monday 3 August 2020, Luxembourg's Minister of the Economy, Franz Fayot, and the Minister for Higher Education and Research, Claude Meisch, visited Luxembourg Institute of Science and Technology (LIST) to attend an inspection and demonstration of the “Cross-Functional Dashboard”, in relation to the country’s COVID-19 data, which runs on the Institute’s Visual Wall (VisWall), a mosaic of 24 high-resolution 46-inch touch screens spanning seven metres.
+Two ministers from the Luxembourg government visited Luxembourg Institute of Science and Technology (LIST) on Monday.
+Their motive was an inspection and demonstration of the “Cross-Functional Dashboard”, in relation to the country’s COVID-19 data, which runs on the Institute’s Visual Wall (VisWall), a mosaic of 24 high-resolution 46-inch touch screens spanning seven metres.

-The Ministers were joined on Monday by representatives from several organisations that supply and share data feeding into the dashboard; the University of Luxembourg’s Luxembourg Centre for Systems Biomedicine (LCSB), the Luxembourg Institute of Socio-Economic Research (LISER) and Luxinnovation.
+The Ministers were joined on Monday by representatives from several organisations that supply and share data feeding into the dashboard; Luxembourg Centre for Systems Biomedicine (LCSB), Luxembourg Institute of Socio-Economic Research (LISER) and Luxinnovation.

-After an initial welcome by the CEO of LIST, Thomas Kallstenius, the guests were shown presentations demonstrating what the collaboration between the organisations has managed to achieve up to the present time, in Luxembourg’s fight against COVID-19.
+After an initial welcome by the CEO of LIST Thomas Kallstenius, the guest were shown presentations demonstrating what the collaboration between the organisations has managed to achieve up to the present time, in Luxembourg’s fight against COVID-19.

 LISER’s social-economic model was demonstrated on the VisWall as well as data for infection, recovery and hospital occupation relating to COVID-19 infections.